japila-books/spark-sql-internals/docs/logical-operators/LogicalRelation.md

 ====
 `apply` is used when:

-* `SparkSession` is requested for a link:spark-sql-SparkSession.adoc#baseRelationToDataFrame[DataFrame for a BaseRelation]
+* `SparkSession` is requested for a link:SparkSession.md#baseRelationToDataFrame[DataFrame for a BaseRelation]

 * link:spark-sql-LogicalPlan-CreateTempViewUsing.adoc[CreateTempViewUsing] command is executed